vic-ma/howtodismantle.github.io/_posts/2025-08-08-Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.md

 ![image](/assets/2025-08-08/080.png)

-As you can see, the Hub lists are refreshed accordingly:
+As you can see, the Hub lists stay up to date:

 ![image](/assets/2025-08-08/090.png)